Mouhamadou N'Diaye

-Mouhamadou N'Diaye (born 24 August 1994) is a Senegalese footballer who most recently played as a forward for Saudi Second Division club Al-Rayyan.
+Mouhamadou N'Diaye (born 24 August 1994) is a Senegalese footballer who most recently played as a forward.

 Club career

 In March 2014, N'Diaye moved on a season-long deal to Norwegian top flight team Bodø/Glimt.

 In February 2016, N'Diaye moved to OBOS-ligaen team Fredrikstad.

 In July 2017, N'Diaye moved to OBOS-ligaen team Elverum.

-In February 2018 he joined First Professional League team Dunav Ruse on a two and a half year contract.
+In February 2018 he joined First Professional League team Dunav Ruse on a two-and-a-half-year contract.

+On 6 January 2024, N'Diaye joined Afif.